 The Adventure Playground is designed for children aged between 8 and 15 years.
 Younger children can enjoy our natural play area and pedal tractors in the front garden.
 We do not provide supervision in our play areas.

 If you require First Aid during your visit, please see a member of staff immediately or make your way to the main farmhouse.

 If you hear the fire alarm during your visit, please make you way calmly to the Dragon and wait there until further instructed by a member of staff.

-The smoking area is situated at the end of the main farmhouse, adjacent to the kitchen garden.
-Please do not smoke in any other areas.
+The smoking area is situated at the end of the main farmhouse, by the welly wash station.
+Please do not smoke or vape in any other areas.